RahulHipparkar/RahulHipparkar/README.md

 ---
 I'm currently:
-- 👩‍💻a Data Science Global Ambassador at Z by HP
+- 👩‍💻a Data Science student at Scaler
-- 👩‍💻a Dev Expert at Weights & Biases
-- 🌱 Sharpening my Deep Learning skill set
+- 🌱 Sharpening my Machine Learning and Deep Learning skill set
 - 👯 Looking to collaborate on Kaggle competitions
 ---